 - A description of what information the operator collects from children, including whether the operator enables children to make their personal information publicly available, how the operator uses such information, and the operator’s disclosure practices for such information; and

-- That the parent can review or have deleted the child’s personal information and refuse to permit its further collection or use, and state the procedures for doing so.
-See 16 C.F.R. § 312.4(d) (“notice on the Web site or online service”).
+- That the parent can review or have deleted the child’s personal information and refuse to permit its further collection or use.
+You must also state the procedures for doing so.
+See 16 C.F.R. § 312.4(d).

 No. The Rule requires that privacy policies must be “clearly and understandably written, complete, and must contain no unrelated, confusing, or contradictory materials.”
 See 16 C.F.R. § 312.4(a) (“General principles of notice”).

 The Rule requires operators to make reasonable efforts, taking into account available technology, to ensure that a parent of a child receives direct notice of the operator’s practices with regard to the collection, use, or disclosure of personal information from children, including notice of any material changes to practices to which the parent previously consented.
-The amended Rule significantly changed the format and content of the information that must be included in an operator’s direct notice to parents.
-The Rule now provides a very detailed roadmap of what information must be included in your direct notice depending upon what personal information is collected and for what purposes.
+The Rule provides a very detailed roadmap of what information must be included in your direct notice in four specific instances.

-- Where an operator seeks to obtain a parent’s verifiable consent prior to the collection, use, or disclosure of a child’s personal information.
+First: Where an operator collects the name or online contact information of a parent or child in order to obtain a parent’s verifiable consent prior to the collection, use, or disclosure of a child’s personal information.
 In this case, the direct notice must:

 - State that the operator has collected the parent’s online contact information from the child, and, if such is the case, the name of the child or the parent, in order to obtain the parent’s consent;

 - State that the parent’s consent is required for the collection, use, or disclosure of such information, and that the operator will not collect, use, or disclose any personal information from the child if the parent does not provide such consent;